usaid-cs/yesterday-i-learned/random.md

 1. Des Voeux is actually Des Vœux, because the French.
 1. The tip material in modern fountain pens is still conventionally called "iridium", although there is seldom any iridium in it; other metals such as tungsten have taken its place.
 1. If priests take the [canon law](https://en.wikipedia.org/wiki/Canon_law) seriously (which they should, because they are priests), then they cannot reveal a confessional, even if it concerns illegal activities.
-1. The Japanese walked to Japan.
-The sea that separated Korea and Japan did not exist.
 1. Born in San Francisco, and married a white woman from California, not only was Bruce Lee bilingual, he also knew some Japanese, and had neat handwriting for all languages.
 1. Sun Yat-Sen knew English and Japanese as well.
 He was the number one med school student in Hong Kong.
 He died of liver cancer.
 1. A [milliard](https://en.wikipedia.org/wiki/Long_and_short_scales#Comparison) is exactly one thousand times bigger than what you would expect, a million.
 The same country that gave us the metric system also calls a thousand *mille*, a million *million*, and a billion *milliard*.